Nikpesu/WeatherStation/README.md

-# WeatherStation, ESP32/ESP8266 MQTT Integration for Home Assistant
+# ESP32/ESP8266 MQTT WeatherStation for Home Assistant

 This project is designed for **ESP32** and **ESP8266** microcontrollers.
 It uses **MQTT** to send data to **Home Assistant** via the MQTT integration.